Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: Ability activates when the Super Tank hits a survivor.
 			// 2: Ability activates when the Super Tank is hit by a survivor.
 			"Hypno Hit Mode"				"0"

+			// The melee damage reflected towards survivors by the Super Tank is divided by this value.
+			// Note: Damage = Melee damage/Hypno melee divisor
+			// Example: Damage = 300.0/200.0 (1.5)
+			// Note: Use the value "1.0" to disable this setting.
+(Melee damage/1.0 = Melee damage)
+			// --
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Hypno Melee Divisor"			"200.0"

 			// The mode of the Super Tank's hypno ability.
 			// --